 Ingredients

-- 1 cup orange bell pepper, diced
+- 1 to 1 ½ cup diced avocado

-- 1 cup mango, diced (see note 4)
+- 1 cup diced mango (see note 4)

-- ¼ - ½ cup red onion, diced finely
+- ¼ to ½ cup red onion, finely diced

-- ½ cup cilantro leaves, chopped, optional
+- ¼ to ½ cup chopped cilantro or parsley

-- ÂĽ cup lime juice (about 2-3 limes)
+- ¼ cup fresh squeezed lime juice (about 2-3 limes)

 Instructions

-- Cut up hearts of palm: Drain the hearts of palm and cut them in half lengthwise and then into ÂĽ-inch thick half moons.
-If you bought salad cut, you can just cut them into smaller chunks.
+- Cut hearts of palm: Drain the hearts of palm and cut them in half lengthwise and then into ¼-inch thick half moons.
+If you bought salad cut hearts of palm, you can just cut them into smaller chunks.
 Add to a large bowl.

-- Store: If you are not serving it right away, store the dressing separately, and toss right before serving.
+- Storage:I recommend serving this immediately for the freshest veggies.
+If you are not serving it right away, store the dressing separately, and toss right before serving.
 If the avocado is mixed in and you’re storing leftovers, place all the leftovers in a container and squeeze a little extra lime juice over the top, it will help prevent the avocado from browning.
 Refrigerate 1-3 days in an airtight container.
+This is best the first day though since delicate produce like cut cucumbers and tomatoes can get soggy after a while.

 Notes